Skip to content

 Blender is free and does everything—start here unless you have specific reasons not to.
 Cinema 4D excels for motion graphics with its excellent After Effects integration.
 Maya remains the film/game industry standard.
 ZBrush is unmatched for organic sculpting.
 For beginners, Blender's learning resources are unbeatable.

 3D software has undergone a revolution.
 Blender—completely free—now rivals tools costing thousands.
 But 'best' in 3D depends heavily on what you're creating: character animation, motion graphics, product visualization, game assets, architectural rendering.
 Each has different tool preferences.
-Here's how to navigate the landscape.
+Here's how to navigate the space.

 What is 3D Design Software?